DigitalTypewriter/HTGAA_26Spring_DT/content/homework/week-10-hw-imaging-and-measurement/_index.md

 Homework: Waters Part II — Secondary/Tertiary structure<br>
 Homework: Waters Part III — Peptide Mapping - primary structure<br>
+1. How many Lysines (K) and Arginines (R) are in eGFP?
+**I counted 20 Lysines (K) and 6 Arginines (R).**
+2. How many peptides will be generated from tryptic digestion of eGFP?
+**Using the Expasy website, it output a table of 19 peptides that >500 Dalton.**
+3. Based on the LC-MS data for the Peptide Map data generated in lab (please use Figure 5a as a reference) how many chromatographic peaks do you see in the eGFP peptide map between 0.5 and 6 minutes?
+You may count all peaks that are >10% relative abundance.
+**I counted 19 peaks that >10% abudance at above 1.2e6.**
+4. Assuming all the peaks are peptides, does the number of peaks match the number of peptides predicted from question 2 above?
+Are there more peaks in the chromatogram or fewer?
+**The peaks does match with the Expasy prediction with 19 being the total count.**
+5. Identify the mass-to-charge of the peptide shown in Figure 5b.
+What is the charge of the most abundant charge state of the peptide (use the separation of the isotopes to determine the charge state).
+Calculate the mass of the singly charged form of the peptide.
+- **Most abundant isotopic peak (m/z): 525.76712**
+- **Isotope spacing between adjacent peaks Δ(m/z): 526.27−525.77 ≈ 0.50 m/z → z = 2⁺**
+- **Singly charged peptide mass [M+H]⁺: 2*525.76712 − 1.0073 ≈ 1050.53Da**

+Measured [M+H]⁺ mass: 1050.5300 Da; Closest theoretical mass (from PeptideMass): 1050.5214 Da.
+Δ𝑚 = 1050.5300−1050.5214 = 0.0086 Da
+ppm error = Δ𝑚/𝑚~theoretical~×10^6^
 Homework: Waters Part IV — Oligomers<br>
 Homework: Waters Part V — Did I make GFP?<br>